Water Baptism

 The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God), by the resurrection of Jesus Christ— 1 Peter 3:21

 Thus, it is through Christ's resurrection that we have the hope of salvation, because as Paul said, if Christ be not resurrected, then our faith is in vain.
+And if Christ be not risen, then {is} our preaching vain, and your faith {is} also vain.
 1 Corinthians 15:14

 Is Water Baptism Important?